 The second test is called ‘hepatitis C PCR’, which will be done if the antibody test is positive.
 This determines if the virus is still present in your blood or liver or if you have already cleared the infection.

 If you have cleared the virus or had successful treatment to cure it, the PCR test will be negative.

 Treatment of hepatitis C

-New combination all oral treatments have greatly improved the outcomes for people with hepatitis C. These treatments help can cure more than 90 per cent of individuals with chronic hepatitis C. There are several new tablets that are used in combination to treatment all hepatitis C strains (genotypes).
-They are effective for people who no liver damage and those who have more advanced liver damage or cirrhosis.
+New all-tablet (oral) treatments have greatly improved the outcomes for people with hepatitis C. These treatments can cure more than 95% of individuals with chronic hepatitis C. There are several new tablets that are used in combination to treat all hepatitis C strains (genotypes).
+They are effective for people with no liver damage and those who have more advanced liver damage or cirrhosis.

-In general, people who have hepatitis C will feel better if they:
+In general, if you have hepatitis C you will feel better if you: